-Overwhelmed by your chaotic day and sleep deprived cause your Baby won’t sleep?
+Overwhelmed by your chaotic day and sleep-deprived cause your Baby won’t sleep?

 Check out my 6-Months Old Daily Schedule that helps her sleep during the night and stay happy during the day.

 If I could give you only one piece of advice, it would be to start a routine right after bringing your Newborn home.
 Of course, Babies are unpredictable in the beginning and eat and sleep on demand.
-But, with time there will be a noticeable pattern and you should try to write down the times your Newborn is awake, sleeps, or eats.
+But, with time there will be a noticeable pattern and you should try to write down the times your Newborn is awake, sleep, or eats.
 You can use an App or a simple notebook for that.